jiade-git/FdV-Minijuego-Asteroides/README.md

 # FdV-Minigame-Asteroids

-## Small Unity game I did for my FdV subject at University.
+A small Unity game I did for my FdV subject at University.

 First contact with Unity game development.